opensearch-project/documentation-website/_api-reference/document-apis/get-documents.md

 ## Query parameters

-All get document URL parameters are optional.
+All query parameters are optional.

 Parameter | Type | Description
 :--- | :--- | :---